MoIzadloo/tsocks/README.md

   const port = info.address.port // Port number
   const type = info.address.type // ipv4 | ipv6 | domain
   const version = info.version // SOCKS version
-  // You can implement the rest how ever you want
+  // You can implement the rest however you want
   // Just remember the response should be decided by version })